Top 10 Sports in China

 “In 2016, there were over one million marathon runners in China,” says China expert Martin Kössler.
 He accompanies sports and outdoor firms in their market entrance in China, among other things.

 Badminton is one of the favorite sports in China.
 You can find people play badminton alongside streets or in parks.
 Due to its convenience, Badminton let the Chinese people can do sports almost everywhere and every time.
+It is also a popular China national game.

 One report stated that more than 4.7 million RMB is being spent every day on badminton equipment online in China.